+When a person is homeless, underwear issues can contribute to a multitude of larger health problems and discomfort.
 For many people, especially homeless populations, the availability of fresh, clean underwear makes all the difference.

 This is why we created our #DropYourGonch campaign: so that no one in our community would have to make the decision between wearing dirty underwear, or going without.